PhilippaHartley/SKAO-SDC2/README.md

 # Science Data Challenge 2: Neutral Hydrogen

-This repository contains a collection of scripts used to generate mock SKA-Mid-observed neutral hydrogen (HI) datacubes for the second SKA Science Data Challenge (SDC2).
+This repository contains a collection of scripts used to generate mock SKA-Mid-observed neutral hydrogen (HI) datacubes for the second SKA Science Data Challenge (SDC2).lihnk to website

-## Prerequisites
+### Prerequisites

-### Environment
+#### Environment

 The Python environment has been exported to `SDC2_full_dependencies.yml` which lists the Python dependencies.